yanivweiss/PassportcardHW/README.md

 - Approximately 3.2% of claims were identified as outliers
 - Rather than removing these outliers, we capped them at the 95th percentile

+This approach preserves the overall distribution while reducing the impact of extreme values on our model.
+Outlier treatment improved our model's RMSE by 18.7% and reduced the maximum residual from $5,842 to $2,104.

 ![Outlier Box Plot](outputs/figures/outlier_box_plot.png)

 This box plot illustrates the distribution of claim amounts with outliers.
 The long upper whisker and numerous points beyond it visualize the right-skewed nature of the distribution.
 Outliers extend to over $12,000, with most concentrated in the $1,000-$3,000 range.

 ![Error Distribution Before and After Capping](outputs/figures/error_distribution_before_after_capping.png)

 This graph compares the model's residuals before and after outlier capping.
-Outlier treatment improved our model's RMSE by 18.7% and reduced the maximum residual from $5,842 to $2,104.

 #### Data Quality Improvements